smartgov-liris/SmartGovLezModelUFD/README.md

 # Contacts

-SmartGov is developped at the [LIRIS](https://liris.cnrs.fr/en) within the Multi-Agent System team.
+SmartGov is developped at the [LIRIS](https://liris.cnrs.fr/en) within the Multi-Agent System team (SyCoSMA).

 For any extra information about the project, you may contact :
 - Veronique Deslandres : veronique.deslandres@liris.cnrs.fr